Tony Scherman: Early life, education and career

 Scherman was born in Toronto, but he grew up in Europe.
-His father Paul Scherman, a conductor and violinist, and mother settled in Paris in 1955.
-Paul Scherman relocated to London by 1958, and Tony Scherman arrived there by 1959 to live with his father.
+His father and mother settled in Paris in 1955.
+Scherman's father, Paul Scherman, a conductor and violinist, relocated to London by 1958, and Tony Scherman arrived there by 1959 to live with his father.

 After first attending the Byam Shaw School of Art, Scherman then went to the Royal College of Art and graduated with an MA in 1974.
 While at the Royal College of Art, Scherman was introduced to encaustic by his tutor, John Golding.
 The college acquired a painting for the collection from Scherman's thesis exhibition.

 In 1976, he was included in the notable and controversial exhibition entitled "The Human Clay", organized by artist R.B.
 Kitaj for the Arts Council of Great Britain (now Arts Council England).
 Scherman was the youngest of the 48 artists, which included Frank Auerbach, Francis Bacon, David Hockney, Peter Blake and Henry Moore.
 The exhibition originated at the Hayward Gallery in London and then toured galleries in England, Wales, Scotland and Belgium.